Running a Mail Server

 If you want or need full control of your email, running your own mail server might be ideal solution.
 Doing so allows you to store your own email, access the mail server’s logs, and access the raw email files in a user’s mailbox.

 Some benefits of running a mail server are:

 - Full control over both the server and your email

 - Pick the applications you want to use, and tune them for your needs

 - View logs for incoming and outgoing messages

 - View logs for connection and authorization attempts from local mail clients for IMAP, POP3, and SMTP

-- Enjoy having mail for $0.00 more than the price of your Linode
+- Mail will cost no more than the price of your Linode

-By now you know that running your own mail server isn’t for the faint of heart.
-Setting up the software is tricky, filtering spam is a pain, and keeping everything running smoothly is challenging.
-For these reasons and others, we recommend that you carefully consider all of your options before deciding to run a mail server.
+Running your own mail server isn’t for the faint of heart.
+Setting up the software is tricky, filtering spam can be difficult, and keeping everything running smoothly is challenging.
+You should carefully consider all of your options before deciding to run a mail server.
 Here are a couple of the drawbacks:

 - Configuration is complicated